OWASP Porto

 Welcome to the new OWASP Porto chapter.

-The objective of this chapter is to promote application security in Porto, through the engagement of the local community, meetings and events organization, and project participation.
+The objective of this chapter is to promote application security in the Porto region, through the engagement of the local community, meetings and events organization, and project participation.

 Follow us and stay up to date